 Let's see how this avoids very serious consequences.

 Again, we'll start with CBD since it's such a simpler list.

 The safety profile for CBD is very strong.

 You can learn all about CBD's safety here.

 - Lower blood pressure

-- Drowsiness (dependent sleep/wake cycle - more here)
+- Drowsiness (dependent on sleep/wake cycle - more here)

-- Lightheadness (likely due to lower blood pressure if you already have low blood pressure)
+- Lightheadedness (likely due to lower blood pressure if you already have low blood pressure)

-The research shows it is well tollerated especially compared to the alternatives:
+The research shows it is well tolerated especially compared to the alternatives:

 Read below on the interaction with CBD and other medications (including Tylenol).